robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.3.4 =
+* We now load the plugin translation from the current theme in the folder local_pb_lang if it exists otherwise normally from the plugin dir
+* Fixed notices regarding the 'add_meta_box' hook
+* Added a filter in wordpress-creation-kit API before testing for required fields: 'wck_before_test_required'
+* Added hook before saving fields: 'wppb_before_saving_form_values'

 = 2.3.3 =
 * Added more fields to be available in wpml string translations: labels, default value and default content
 * Made css modifications so that Checkbox, Radio and Select fields align properly in Twenty Sixteen theme